 - Practice self-care and compassion.
 Make sure you eat well, move your body, sleep, and do things that you enjoy as you recover.
 Treat yourself well.
-Cut yourself some slack and remember that everyone fails, and it’s okay.
+Cut yourself some slack and remember that to be human is to fail sometimes

 - Adopt a Growth Mindset.
 We develop our skills and abilities through consistent practice.
 Seeing setbacks as learning opportunities enables us to embrace life’s ups and downs.

 - Failure can evoke feelings of pain, anger, sadness, fear, shame, guilt, confusion, doubt, distress, defeat, and everything in between.
 It’s natural to want to escape from feelings that overwhelm our state of being.
 Yet, when we numb what we perceive as “bad”—that is, fear, sadness, and anger—we also numb the good, as in joy, gratitude, and peace.
 Recovery from failure begins with facing the discomfort it brings.
 Allowing ourselves to feel difficult emotions allows us to face our situation so that we can learn from it and move forward.

 - Try these tips to help you move through the “difficult phase”: